fworks/algorithms-spring-boot/README.md

 D) Using docker:

-First generate the jar and the docker image (skipping the tests for speeding up)
+First, generate the jar and the docker image (skipping the tests for speeding up)
 ```
 mvn install docker:build -Dmaven.test.skip=true
 ```